 - Research stays of PhD students, Postdocs and Professors

 - Preparation of applications for third-party funding

 Berlin - Zurich Visiting Scholars Program

 The University of Zurich and Freie Universität Berlin wish to foster the scientific cooperation between the two institutions with a new funding scheme for visiting scholars.
-Planned as a short-run pilot project for the years 2018 and 2019, a total of eight research stays for visiting scholars are awarded.
-The call for proposals is open to all disciplines.
+Planned as a short-run pilot project for the years 2018 and 2019, a total of eight research stays for visiting scholars were awarded.
+The call for proposals was open to all disciplines.